kalai-transpiler/kalai/docs/Design.md

 2. Code written natively in the target language that are necessary to implement the functions in item #1.
    The code here is not limited to function implementations, but for other things / constructs (ex: types) necessary for transpiling to the target language.

+### Type dispatch

+Clojure has heterogeneous persistent collections.
+There is a small set of functions that operate on many collections, and operate according to the collection type.
+Clojure also contains multiple concrete collection types.
+The philosophy is "a few functions that operate on many objects".
+Target language implementation of those functions need polymorphic dispatch.

+[TODO] review after rust implementation stuff

+For example `count` might be implemented in a single target language with different method names depending upon the collection type (it might be `size`, `length`) and Kalai implements such functions based on the type of the collection argument accordingly.
+The aim is to provide an interface to smooth those out.

+### Collection functions are functions (not translations)

+So that they can be composed `(map conj seq1 seq1)`.
+To make use of host language type dispatch.

+### Two motivations for runtime functions (not translations)

+a.
+Pass collection functions to higher order functions

+b.
+Apply collection functions to heterogeneous collections The existence of BValue in our runtime for Rust is necessary in order to enable the collections to be heterogeneous.
+  BValue is necessary also to allow the function to dispatch based upon the collection type.

+Higher order functions and polymorphic dispatch occur often, and sometimes together, in Clojure programs.

 ## Recursion

 * happens at every level, on all expressions